shanin11/Week-4-assignment-/README.md

 The shape of the echo waveform depends on surface type:
 * Sea Ice: A rough, uneven surface produces a broader, more spread-out echo.
 * Lead: A smooth, flat surface produces a stronger, sharper echo.
+We can see this result in the plot below.
 ![Mean](average_echo_shape.png)